cavaunpeu/willwolf.io-source/content/machine-learning/future-with-llms.md

 Lastly, by associating tasks with clusters of conversations and their descriptions, the system could learn to generate optimal prompts for those tasks.
 For instance, we could generate a prompt, have two LLMs engage in a conversation based on this prompt, score the result using our reward signal, then update the prompt-generation policy itself.

-**Taken together, companies will use human-LLM conversations to**, among other things, discover and prioritize novel applications and products, improve the model, and improve the experience of using the model itself.
+**Taken together, companies will use human-LLM conversations to** among other things, discover and prioritize novel applications and products, improve the model, and improve the experience of using the model itself.

 ## How do we solve the hallucination problem?

 "Hallucation" is when an LLM says things that have no basis in fact or reality.
-If we knew *when* the model did this, we could simply restrict those outputs.
-If we knew *why*, we could likely design better models that hallucinate less.
+If we knew *when* the model did this, we could simply restrict those outputs; if we knew *why*, we could design better models that hallucinate less.
 Unfortunately, the answers to these questions remain elusive[^17].

 Retrieval[^37] models select outputs from a fixed "menu" of choices.
 In this way, we implicitly "solve" the hallucination problem by explicitly restricting a priori what the model can and can't "say."
-Generative models, on the other hand, make a different tradeoff: by allowing the model to generate novel content *ex nihilo*, we forfeit some control over what it can say.
+Generative models, on the other hand, make a different trade-off: by allowing the model to generate novel content *ex nihilo*, we forfeit some control over what it can say.

 Paying rational human annotators to "correct" all recorded hallucinations would likely improve this situation.
 However, much like dictatorship, policing the actions and behaviors of every constituent is not a scalable strategy.
 In addition, the question of *who* decides what "correct" actually means remains open for (virulent) debate.
 In the context of ChatGPT, this is OpenAI.
 Similarly, in the context of the 2020 presidential election, it was Facebook that decided what content was and was not acceptable to promote.
 Combining the two, an interesting question arises: How do we solve the hallucination problem without a centralized authority?
 Said differently, how do we build models whose voice represents that of the broader consensus?
 It is extremely likely that a discussion surrounding some form of this question will unfold in the coming years.